-

 Your CD4 count tells you about your immune system.

-The range for HIV negative adults is about 400 to 1600.
-Getting above 500 is considered normal.
+The CD4 range for HIV-negative adults is between 400 and 1600.
+Above 500 is considered normal.

 Even with a very low CD4 count, ART can help your immune system recover.